musoniusr/DhammaratoDhamma/_posts/2024-08-14-easy-right-effort-aurélien-1-08-14-24.md

 **Speaker B:** Yeah.

 **Dhammarato:** We need his help, we need his mercy, we need Jesus as a savior, etc. Like that.
 And basically that means to save us from our own dissatisfactions, our own disappointments.
-But the Buddha teaches that the second noble truth is our own actions, our own feelings, ignorantly that in fact if we think that it's God's fault, that's a huge ignorance right there.
-That all the dissatisfactions that anyone ever comes up with is self made.
+But the Buddha teaches that the second noble truth is our own actions, our own feelings, ignorantly.
+That in fact if we think that it's God's fault, that's a huge ignorance right there.
+That all the dissatisfactions that anyone ever comes up with are self made.
 We were taught that and we believed it.
 We were victims to mommy and to the teachers and to grandpa and to Uncle Sam or whoever.
 And we're just victims because we have been victimized by adult victims.

 **Speaker B:** We've been told we need permission to be okay whenever we want to be.
 When in reality we don't need any permission.
 We can give that permission ourselves.